An Empirical Bayes Method for Chi-Squared Data: Variable Selection via Chi-squared Statistic

-where ${\cal P}_i$ represents the partition of 8 groups defined by the triplet.
-Hence $Q$ equals the sum of squared deviations of group means from the sample mean over a total of 8 groups.
-When $X_1,\cdots, X_5 \notin \{X_{i_1},X_{i_2},X_{i_3}\}$, that is, the triplet contains no relevant variables, $Q$ is asymptotically chi-squared distributed with $k=8-1=7$ degrees of freedom since the population mean estimated by the sample mean costs one degree of freedom.
-It is noticeable that with 7 degrees of freedom, the chi-squared statistic $Q$ can capture all kinds of departures from the no-effect null hypothesis in a triplet, including interaction, nonlinearity, and mixture in model (\ref{XOR}).
+where ${\cal P}_i$ represents the partition of 8 groups by $i$-th triplet.
+Thus $Q$ equals the sum of squared standardized deviations of group means from the sample mean over 8 groups.
+When $X_1,\cdots, X_5 \notin \{X_{i_1},X_{i_2},X_{i_3}\}$, that is, the triplet contains no causal variables, $Q$ is asymptotically chi-squared distributed with $k=8-1=7$ degrees of freedom since the population mean estimated by the sample mean costs one degree of freedom.